eclipse/mosaic.website/content/docs/simulators/traffic_simulator_sumo.md

 We recommend using the 64 bit version of SUMO if you want to simulate scenarios with large traffic networks.
 {{% /alert %}}

-### Configuration
+## Configuration

-This ambassador can be configured with a configuration file.
+The SUMO ambassador can be configured with a configuration file.
 The specific path is `<scenarioName>/sumo/sumo_config.json`.
 If no such file exists, the following default configuration options are used:

 ```json